colons/ambient/README.md

 in order to keep alignment consistent. `"width"` and `"height"`, if specified, will be applied to the widget, otherwise they'll be left default.

-You can provide custom JS and custom CSS in `"script"` and `"style"` attributes of your widget, as the clock widget in the example config does, but for anything more than one or two function calls, you're probably better off making custom.js and custom.css files.
+You can provide custom JS and custom CSS in custom.js and custom.css files in the project root.
 You'll stop getting warnings in your console about 404s that way, too.

 [instance]: https://raw.github.com/colons/ambient/master/instance.jpg
 [panic]: http://www.panic.com/statusboard/